CobiontID/read_VAE/README.md

 Tallies k-mers in a read set, reduce to two dimensions and visualise read clusters (defaults to tetranucleotides).
 Annotates read plots with additional sequence features, such as estimated coding density, approximate k-mer coverage and sequence k-mer diversity.

 #### Example data set: _Erannis defoliaria_
 Decomposed read tetranucleotides from _Erannis defoliaria_ indicate the presence of bacteria in the sample (top).
-The reads are coloured by estimated coding density.
+In this static plot, The reads are coloured by estimated coding density.
+The resulting data can also be explored [interactively](https://github.com/CobiontID/read_VAE/tree/main/read_tools/dashboard).

 <img src="https://github.com/CobiontID/read_VAE/assets/10507101/f5e0d934-2da8-4714-88da-96a7f81d8290" width=500>